 . . .

 Principle 2: Establish a system for developing good habits

-Do you ever feel like you failed because you miss one day in your habit tracker?
+Do you ever feel like you failed because you missed one day in your habit tracker?

-Have you ever given up continuing developing a habit?
+Have you ever given up continuing to develop a habit?

-Many people may give up when they fail to see results after continuing with the habit for a short period of time.
-We have a tendency of getting disappointed when we have worked hard yet failed to see the results we wish to get.
+Many people may give up when they fail to see results after continuing with the habit for a short period.
+We tend to get disappointed when we have worked hard yet failed to see the results we wish to get.